Pat McCabe (rugby union)

-Pat McCabe (born 21 March 1988) is a former professional Australian rugby union player, now Lawyer.
+Patrick McCabe (born 21 March 1988) is a former professional Australian rugby union player, now practising lawyer.
 He played for the Brumbies in the Super Rugby, and Warringah in Sydney, and represented Australia at various age grade levels before a senior debut in 2010.
 He was a utility player, able to cover inside centre, outside centre, winger or fullback.

+Early life and education

+McCabe was born and raised on Sydney's Northern Beaches.
+He started playing rugby as a teenager at St Aloysius' College in Sydney and represented the Australian Schoolboys with Quade Cooper, Kurtley Beale, Will Genia and David Pocock.
+He studied business/law at Macquarie University.

-Professional rugby career /Lawyer
+Rugby career

 Early years

 McCabe first started out professionally with the New South Wales Waratahs academy in 2006, where he participated on a development tour of England and Ireland.
 In 2007, he was selected for the Australian U19's team for the 2007 Under 19 Rugby World Championship.
 He helped the team's 3rd place in the Championship, after beating Wales 36–14 on 21 April 2007.
 His eye-catching displays for Australia in the Under-19's, earned himself selection for the Central Coast Rays in the inaugural and final season of the Australian Rugby Championship.
 He helped the team to a Grand Final victory, beating Melbourne Rebels 20–12.
-McCabe helped the Warringah Rats to the semi-finals of the 2008 (NSW) Shute Shield competition, before signing for the Brumbies in 2009.

 2009–10

-In 2009 he was selected for the Brumbies academy squad, and after impressing on a development tour to France in mid 2009, where he was the Brumbies 'Player of the Tour', he signed a full contract with the franchise for the 2010 Super 14 season.
+In 2009, he was selected for the Brumbies academy squad, and after impressing on a development tour to France in mid 2009, where he was the Brumbies 'Player of the Tour', he signed a full contract with the franchise for the 2010 Super 14 season.
 In his debut season, he played every minute of every game that season, the only Brumby to do this, making his Super 14 debut against the Western Force on 12 February during Round 1, where he established himself on the right wing (#14).
 After just 4 rounds he got a talk up from his coach Andy Friend basically just saying that he was carving it and had the ability to play for the Wallabies.
 Having been selected for the Australian Sevens team for the 2010 Commonwealth Games, McCabe was forced to put on hold his Wallabies dream.
 However, he withdrew from the Sevens team due to injury.

 McCabe was first selected for the Australia national team for the 2010 Tri Nations Series – though he did not have any game time during the tournament.
 He was re-selected for the Wallabies for the 2010 tour of Europe; including test matches against Wales, England, Italy and France, plus additional uncapped matches against Leicester Tigers and Munster.
 He made his first appearance for the Wallabies against the Leicester Tigers, playing at Outside Centre, reappearing in the same position against Munster.
 However, his first test cap came against Italy, as a late substitute for Adam Ashley-Cooper at the Stadio Artemio Franchi, Florence.